alexdobin/STAR/docs/STARsolo.md

 soloCellFilter              CellRanger2.2 3000 0.99 10
     string(s):              cell filtering type and parameters
-                            CellRanger2.2   ... simple filtering of CellRanger 2.2, followed by thre numbers: number of expected cells, robust maximum percentile for UMI count, maximum to minimum ratio for UMI count
+                            CellRanger2.2   ... simple filtering of CellRanger 2.2, followed by three numbers: number of expected cells, robust maximum percentile for UMI count, maximum to minimum ratio for UMI count
-                            TopCells        ... only report top cells by UMI count, followed by the excat number of cells None            ... do not output filtered cells
+                            TopCells        ... only report top cells by UMI count, followed by the exact number of cells None            ... do not output filtered cells

+soloOutFormatFeaturesGeneField3 "Gene Expression"
+        string(s):                              field 3 in the Gene features.tsv file.
+If "-", then no 3rd field is output.
 ```